jjborrelli/Ecological-Networks/Food Webs/s_oceanREPORT.md

     g <- graph.edgelist(unique(as.matrix(el.df[, 1:2])))

     location.g[[i]] <- g

 }
 ```

-Plotting webs by location provides some idea about what trophic information was obtained from different sampling locations in the Southern Ocean; the labels `1:228` correspond to `levels(s.ocean$LOCATION)`:
+Plotting webs by location provides some idea about what trophic information was obtained from different sampling locations in the Southern Ocean.

 ```r